 hearing body for purposes of a hearing.
 You are entitled to a timely review (ordinarily

 within 48 hours) before the Vice President and Chief Student Affairs Officer

-designee may postpone a requested review for a reasonable period of time
+may postpone a requested review for a reasonable period of time if the student

 - Should the Vice President and Chief Student Affairs Officer (or his/her

 designee) affirm or leave in place with modifications the interim suspension,